C

 Improving performance using hardware layers

-Qt Quick Ultralite by default uses a single hardware layer for all the pixels that end up on the display.
-This may not be an optimal solution on hardware platforms that support layers.
-You could improve performance on such platforms using multiple framebuffers, letting the hardware blend them together to produce the final image.
+Qt Quick Ultralite uses, by default uses a single hardware layer for all the pixels that get shown on the display.
+This may not be an optimal solution on platforms that have hardware accelerated layer support.
+To improve performance on such platforms, you can use multiple layers and let the hardware blend them together to produce the final image.

 Reducing memory footprint

-Instead of using two full screen framebuffers to show a dynamically updated UI with a single background image covering the entire screen, an image layer could be used instead:
+Instead of using two full screen framebuffers to show a dynamically updated UI with a single background image covering the entire screen, an image layer can be used instead:

 Screen {